 Examples of plots not covered by this trespassing policy:

 - A character refuses to leave Inferni even when confronted and attacked.
 We understand there are characters who would not leave and would begin fighting everyone and everything in order to do what they wanted/felt was best/right.
 However, this would most likely realistically escalate into a situation where your character is killed.
 We obviously cannot do that: your character's life/death is yours to decide!
 We would like to avoid situations where such a paradox would occur.

 - A character returns to Inferni several times over a period of as many months to trespass.
 Again, as with the character who refuses to leave -- a character who has been given many chances to respect Inferni's territory is more and more likely to be killed with each new event.
 And again, paradox avoidance is good!

-- A character shows up and trespasses deep to the Mansion, setting it on fire.
+- A character shows up and trespasses deep to one of Inferni's buildings, setting it on fire.
 Realistically, this character would not get that far into Inferni before being caught (as per the board-wide trespassing rules).
 Additionally, we are not okay with such severe unplotted damage!